-In summary, our main contributions are: \begin{itemize} \item Formulating a new problem of conditional interpolation within the text-to-image diffusion model context and proposing three evaluation metrics to assess consistency, smoothness, and fidelity. \item Introducing a novel, zero-shot method called Attention Interpolation of Diffusion (AID) that includes a fused inner/outer interpolated attention mechanism and Beta prior selection to enhance the quality of interpolation sequences.
-AID can be augmented with prompt-guided interpolation (PAID) to control specific paths between two conditions; \item Demonstrating through extensive experiments that AID substantially improves both qualitative and quantitative measures of interpolation sequences, with significant improvements in fidelity, consistency, and smoothness. \end{itemize}
+Human evaluators predominantly prefer our method over standard text embedding interpolation.
+We further show that our method can benefit various downstream tasks, such as composition generation, and boost the control ability of image editing.
+This underscores the practical impact of the problem of conditional interpolation and our proposed solution.
+Our main contributions are: \begin{itemize} \item Problem formulation for conditional interpolation within the text-to-image diffusion model context and proposing evaluation metrics for consistency, smoothness, and fidelity; \item A novel and effective training-free method AID for text-to-image interpolation.
+AID can be augmented with prompt-guided interpolation (PAID) to control specific paths between two conditions; \item Extensive experiments highlight AID's improvements for text-based image interpolation.
+AID substantially improves interpolation sequences, with significant enhancements in fidelity, consistency, and smoothness without any training.
+Human studies show a strong preference for the AID; \item We show that AID offers much better control ability for diffusion-based image editing, and it can be further used for compositional generation with state-of-the-art performance. \end{itemize}